 Ellen P. Guest aboard National Geographic Explorer in Antarctica

 Perched high at the top of the ship, the sun-drenched observation lounge is prime real estate for curious explorers.
 Thanks to panoramic windows that line the entire space, you’ll feel like you’re almost floating above the ship while the spectacular scenery dramatically unfolds outside.
-With a well-stocked library at arm’s reach, you can read up on everything from Shackleton’s historic expedition to the migratory patterns of humpback whales.
-And if you can’t tear yourself away from the views, most days a light lunch is served up here.
+With a well-stocked library at arm’s reach, you can read up on a comprehensive range of topics from Shackleton’s historic expedition to the migratory patterns of humpback whales.
+If you can’t tear yourself away from the views, most days a light lunch is served up here.
 Refuel for your next activity while keeping an eye on the wild.

 Explore Like Never Before